Crizz0/phpbb-ext-posting-img-buttons/README.md

-Posting Editor Image-Buttons 1.0.0
+Posting Editor Image-Buttons 2.0.0
 ==============
-"Posting Editor Image-Buttons" is an extension that changes the text-buttons in the posting to image-buttons.
+"Posting Editor Image-Buttons" is an extension that add a few buttons with fontawesome icons to the posting editor.

-The images are from www.famfamfam.com.

 ## Install instructions:
 1. Download the extension